alexwlchan/alexwlchan.net/src/_drafts/tag-iac-resources.md

 At work, we're managing AWS resources defined in Terraform.
 The Terraform AWS Provider supports setting [default tags] -- you write them once, and then they get applied to every resource that can be tagged.
-This is what that looks like:
+This is what that looks like for us:

 ```hcl
 provider "aws" {